 The Company's property interests in Mexico make it subject to foreign currency fluctuations and inflationary pressures which may adversely affect the Company's financial position, results of operations and cash flows.
-The Company is affected by changes in exchange rates between the Canadian dollar, the US dollar and the Mexican peso.
+The Company is affected by changes in exchange rates between the Canadian dollar, the US dollar and the MXN.
 The Company does not invest in foreign currency contracts to mitigate the risks.

-As at December 31, 2017, the Company was exposed to foreign exchange risk through the following monetary assets and liabilities denominated in currencies other than the functional currency of the applicable subsidiary:
+As at June 30, 2018, the Company was exposed to foreign exchange risk through the following monetary assets and liabilities denominated in currencies other than the functional currency of the applicable subsidiary: